Netting fruit trees

 If you find an entangled animal, without touching the animal cover it with a towel then contact the RSPCA Qld.
 They will put you in contact with a licensed wildlife rescuer who is trained to handle and care for wildlife.
 Read about what you can do if you come across a sick, injured or orphaned animal.

 If you find a dead flying-fox, check to see if it is carrying a baby.
-If there is a baby present contact RSPCA Qld.
-Use a shovel to move the flying-fox and bury it deep enough so it won’t be dug up by another animal.
-If this is not practical, put it inside two garbage bags and seal them and place it in your wheelie bin.
+If there is a baby present contact RSPCA Queensland.
+Dead flying-foxes should be collected using equipment such as a shovel and/or tongs, then wrapped and placed in a rubbish bin or landfill site, or buried deep enough so it won’t be dug up by another animal.

 Alternatives to netting